Norman E. Whitten: Works

-Whitten’s earlier research career was focused primarily on performing ethnographic studies with African American peoples in North Carolina, Nova Scotia (Canada), Ecuador and Colombia, endeavoring to expand the range of African American Studies.
-From 1968 through 2019, he along with his wife, (until she passed away in 2011) did ethnographic research in the Upper Amazonian region of Ecuador, with the Indigenous Canelos Quichua and Achuar Jivaroan people, focusing particularly on their cultural systems in contexts of radical transformations stemming from forces of the national political-economic system.
+Whitten's earlier research career was focused primarily on performing ethnographic studies with African American peoples in North Carolina, Nova Scotia (Canada), Ecuador and Colombia, endeavoring to expand the range of African American studies.
+From 1968 through 2019, he along with his wife, (until she died in 2011) did ethnographic research in the Upper Amazonian region of Ecuador, with the Indigenous Canelos Quichua and Achuar Jivaroan people, focusing particularly on their cultural systems in contexts of radical transformations stemming from forces of the national political-economic system.
 Publications on Upper Amazonian peoples include areas of social structure, cultural ecology, and cosmology.

 Whitten has published many books and essays on topics related to social organization, power structure and dynamics, ethnoaesthetics, and cultural imagery.
 He also works to explore cultural transformations, national development, ethnic-bloc formation, millennial movements, political democracy and social movements in the context of South America and African Diaspora.
 His book, titled Class, Kinship and Power in an Ecuadorian Town: The Negroes of San Lorenzo describes the social life of a black community in the town of San Lorenzo, while highlighting its transition from traditional culture to rationalized society.
-Julian Pitt-Rivers considers the book to be an "excellent work in itself" which not only to entails "the conversion of an agricultural and fishing community into a railhead and port," but also tends to discuss "the arrival of a large number of highlanders…" An American anthropologist Marvin Harris is of the view that Whitten’s choice of a significant subject matter in the book "obscures the pioneering nature of the research here reported on, for there are no studies available which could provide a baseline literature."
-William F. Sharp, reflecting on another of Whitten’s book Black Frontiersmen: A South American Case in Hispanic American Historical Review wrote that the book is "rich in descriptive detail concerning black frontiersmen in western Colombia and northwestern Ecuador."
+Julian Pitt-Rivers considers the book to be an "excellent work in itself" which not only to entails "the conversion of an agricultural and fishing community into a railhead and port," but also tends to discuss "the arrival of a large number of highlanders..."
+An American anthropologist Marvin Harris is of the view that Whitten's choice of a significant subject matter in the book "obscures the pioneering nature of the research here reported on, for there are no studies available which could provide a baseline literature."
+William F. Sharp, reflecting on another of Whitten's book Black Frontiersmen: A South American Case in Hispanic American Historical Review wrote that the book is "rich in descriptive detail concerning black frontiersmen in western Colombia and northwestern Ecuador."